Elevation: 6,820 ft

 This peak is not in the book.
 Published May 2020

-This peak is accessed via FST-090, Indian Ridge Trail [(C)(1.1)(b) Page 139].
-This frequently maintained trail leaves the South Fork Salmon River Road at the Krassel GS which is located 27.0 miles south of the Warm Lake Highway.
+This peak is accessed via FST-090/Indian Ridge Trail [(C)(1.1)(b) on Page 139].
+This well-maintained trail leaves the South Fork Salmon River Road at the Krassel Guard Station which is located 27.0 miles south of the Warm Lake Highway.
 Hike the trail to the peak’s north ridge in roughly 4.3 miles.
-Keep in mind that any hike out of the South Fork Salmon River canyon will involve a massive elevation gain.
+Please keep in mind that any hike out of the South Fork Salmon River Canyon requires a massive elevation gain.

-The route from the trail to the summit area is straight forward.
+The route from the trail to the summit area is straightforward.
 The peak’s summit block is another story.
-There are two chimneys that have been climbed.
-Neither are particularly easy.
+There are two chimneys that have been climbed, neither of which are particularly easy.
 Use the link below to read John Platt’s trip report for additional details and photos.
-You can, if you still have the energy, continue on to climb Phoebe Peak which southeast of Keyhole Mountain,
+If you have the energy, continue on to climb Phoebe Peak which is southeast of Keyhole Mountain.